 Two (2) years of the General Experience must have included some experience in the repair and maintenance of electrical equipment and machinery with an energized voltage over 600 volts.

-Note: For State Employees this is interpreted at the level of Qualified Craft Worker (Electrical).
+NOTE: For state employees this experience is interpreted at the level of a Qualified Craft Worker (Electrical).

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

 Graduation from a vocational or technical school with a diploma designating completion of subject requirements in a maintenance trade area may be substituted for two (2) years of the General Experience.

 Incumbents in this class must complete the Connecticut Light and Power Company TD 800 High Voltage training or hold its equivalent.

 Incumbents in this class may be required by the appointing authority to possess and retain current licenses, permits and/or certifications including an Unlimited Journeyperson's license in the Electrical trade area.

 Incumbents in this class may be required to possess and retain appropriate specific education and/or experience to meet various certification requirements.

 Incumbents in this class must have adequate physical strength, stamina, physical agility and visual and auditory acuity and must maintain such physical fitness as to be able to perform the duties.